 The University of Sydney was founded on the vision of ‘opportunity for all’.
-Our support for staff and students of diverse sex, sexuality and gender aims to strengthen this founding ethos to enable a place of work and learning where everyone can thrive and be their authentic selves.
+Our support for staff and students of all genders, sexualities and sex characteristics aims to strengthen this founding ethos to enable a place of work and learning where everyone can thrive and be their authentic selves.

-We’ve made significant investment to support our LGBTIQ+ staff, students and community through internal and external activities and partnerships.
-This includes the launch and expansion of the Pride Network, participation in the Mardi Gras Parade and Fair Day as well as the celebration of important dates in the LGBTIQ+ calendar such as International Day Against Homophobia, Biphobia, Intersexism and Transphobia, Wear It Purple Day, Transgender Day of Remembrance and World AIDS Day.
+We’ve made significant investment to support our LGBTQIA+ staff, students and community through internal and external activities and partnerships.
+This includes the launch and expansion of the Pride Network, participation in the Mardi Gras Parade and Fair Day as well as the celebration of important dates in the LGBTQIA+ calendar such as International Day Against Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT), Wear It Purple Day, and Transgender Day of Remembrance.

 The Provost and Deputy Vice-Chancellor has affirmed our commitment to creating a welcoming, safe and inclusive environment where all students, staff and visitors feel supported to express their identities authentically.

-In the lead up to the federal election, we have been particularly unsettled to see divisive anti-trans sentiments in such high popular circulation in recent weeks.
+We are particularly unsettled whenever we see divisive anti-trans sentiments.
 The recent National Student Safety Survey showed that students of diverse sexualities and genders experience disproportionately high rates of violence, harassment and abuse.
 This is unacceptable.

-In light of this, and ahead of the International Day Against Homophobia, Biphobia and Transphobia on Tuesday 17 May, I want to reiterate the University's active commitment to ensuring a safe and supportive environment for all, and acknowledge that ongoing, targeted action is required to achieve this.
+In light of this, I want to reiterate the University's active commitment to ensuring a safe and supportive environment for all, and acknowledge that ongoing, targeted action is required to achieve this.

 This is neither an act of charity nor even tolerance.
 It is in our institutional self-interest because recognising and welcoming diversity in our community makes the University a better place.